 Hunter's Point South is poised to become a vibrant, sustainable, and well-designed affordable housing community and waterfront park in Long Island City.

 Hunter's Point South is a proposed mixed-use, affordable housing development situated on approximately 30 acres of prime waterfront property in Long Island City, Queens.
 Up to 5,000 housing units, 60% of which will be affordable to low/moderate income families, are expected to be developed on the site.
 NYCEDC, as part of an inter-agency initiative, seeks to revitalize this underutilized waterfront to improve the quality of life of New York City residents.
-NYCEDC's scope includes the design and construction of the infrastructure and roadway as well as a 10-acre waterfront park, which will support the seven housing parcels of Hunter's Point South.
+NYCEDC's scope includes the design and construction of the infrastructure and roadway as well as a ten-acre waterfront park, which will support the seven housing parcels of Hunter's Point South.

 Phipps Houses, Related Companies, and Monadnock Construction have been selected to complete Phase 1 housing construction of the project.
-This includes two mixed-use buildings of more than 900 housing units and roughly 20,000 square feet of new retail space.
-100% of the housing in this phase will be for low, moderate, and middle-income families.
+This includes two mixed-use buildings of more than nine hundred housing units and roughly 20,000 square feet of new retail space.
+One hundred percent of the housing in this phase will be for low, moderate, and middle-income families.
 Other additions will include five acres of new waterfront parkland, a new school, new retail space, and parking.
 TF Cornerstone has been selected to complete the third housing parcel in Phase 1.

 High-resolution images are available for download in our Press Images section.